General Terms and Conditions of Sale, Performance and Delivery

 (1) The registered office of our plant confirming an order shall constitute the exclusive place of performance for all deliveries and payments.

-(2) As regards any disputes arising from or in connection with the present General Terms and Conditions of Sale, Performance and Delivery, the City of Worms, Germany, shall be deemed as place of jurisdiction; however, Grace Davison shall have the right to sue the purchaser before its local competent court as well.
+(2) As regards any disputes arising from or in connection with the present General Terms and Conditions of Sale, Performance and Delivery, the City of Worms, Germany, shall be deemed as place of jurisdiction; however, Dr. Maisch GmbH shall have the right to sue the purchaser before its local competent court as well.

 (3) The present General Terms and Conditions of Sale, Performance and Delivery shall be subject to the laws of the Federal Republic of Germany, including the United Nations Convention on Contracts for the International Sale of Goods.
 Moreover, the Incoterms 2000 shall apply.